 - All camping-type vehicles, trailers, and boats must have a current license plate or validation sticker and must be stored behind the face of the house.

 - Camping-type vehicles, boats, and trailers may be parked on the driveway for up to 2 days per week if the resident is actively loading, unloading, or cleaning for trip preparation.

 Signs in the public right-of-way are prohibited.
 Off-premise signs and signs attached to utility poles, trees, and fences are prohibited.
 Permits are needed for commercial and special occasion signs.

-For more information contact the Zoning Department at (386) 878-8650 for more information and or review the new sign code for the City of Deltona Ordinance No. 29-2016.
+For more information contact the Zoning Department at (386) 878-8650 and or review the new sign code for the City of Deltona Ordinance No. 29-2016.

 A building permit must be obtained for in-ground or above-ground pools.
 A barrier at least 48 inches in height must enclose swimming pools.
 Swimming pools must be maintained in a sanitary condition.

-Vehicles without current license tags, or vehicles that are inoperative (wrecked, dismantled or mechanically incapable of being operated) may be not be stored on residential lots, except in fully enclosed garages.
+Vehicles without current license tags or vehicles that are inoperative (wrecked, dismantled, or mechanically incapable of being operated) may not be stored on residential lots, except in fully enclosed garages.
 Parking of such vehicles on the public right-of-way is prohibited.